iiasa/message_ix/doc/api.rst

    MESSAGE_MACRO solves the MESSAGE and MACRO models iteratively, connecting changes in technology activity and resource demands (from MESSAGE) to changes in final demands and prices (from MACRO).
    This iteration continues until the solution *converges*; i.e. the two models reach a stable point for the values of these parameters.

+   MESSAGE_MACRO accepts all of the *model_options* recognized by :class:`.MESSAGE` and :class:`.MACRO`,
-   MESSAGE_MACRO accepts three additional *model_options* that control the behaviour of this iteration algorithm:
+   plus additional options that control the behaviour of this iteration algorithm:

    - **max_adjustment** (:class:`float`, default 0.2): the maximum absolute relative change in final demands between iterations.
      If MACRO returns demands that have changed by more than a factor outside the range (1 - `max_adjustment`, 1 + `max_adjustment`) since the previous iteration, then the change is confined to the limits of that range for the next run of MESSAGE.